ktemkin/ktemkin.github.io/content/post/nmigen-instance.md

 )
 ```

-As the inputs/outputs to this function currently lack type information, we'll need to prefix each name with a short prefix, depending on its type:
+The first parameter to the `Instance` constructor is the name of the component to be instantiated, which usually matches e.g. your library cell instance, or your Verilog module name.
+The remaining (keyword) arguments are the inputs and outputs to the Instance.
+As these inputs/outputs to this function currently lack type information, we'll need to prefix each name with a short prefix, depending on its type:

 | Prefix | Corresponding HDL Type     |
 |:-------|:---------------------------|